A draft opening chapter of my WIP novel set in a Viking inspired sci-fi fantasy world

 "My guns," Gerstermini ordered her Bowmaiden.

 Eledy's heart lurched as Ylva reached for the lever triggering the Skiff to open fire.
-Having rarely left the King's Hall, let alone been in a sky battle, a terrifying sense of being out of depth overwhelmed Eledy.
+Having rarely left the King's Hall, let alone been in a sky battle, a sickening sense of being out of depth coursed through Eledy.

 "Can I help?
 What can I do?" she asked Ylva who pressed a multitude of slick, scrolling metal levers to angle Gerstermini’s guns.

 "Not now."
 The Bowmaiden's voice was tight as she glanced out of the windshield to set the final angle of the guns.

 Ice slapped the windshield so hard that surely the crystal window must have shattered.

 Ylva reached for the activation lever of the guns.
 The ice crackled, spreading like tree roots across the windshield.
 The view of the flyway obscured, Ylva left off trying to fire at the hags with a growl, scrabbling with frantic fingers at the controls that should thaw the ice.

 "It's too thick.
 It’ll takes ages to thaw,” she got out through chattering teeth.
 Unable to see their course, she jolted Gerstermini against the turbulent air stream marking the edge of the flyway.